CodeToCAD/CodeToCAD/README.md

 2. Import your script using the file menu > import > CodeToCAD or the CodeToCAD menu in the sidebar.
     ![import_file](https://raw.githubusercontent.com/CodeToCAD/CodeToCAD/develop/docs/import_file_in_blender.png)

+> Note, you can also run CodeToCAD in Blender via cli: `blender -- --codetocad $(pwd)/yourScript.py`

 ## What do I do next?

 - Run or browse the [examples](./examples/)!